-Ideally you would want to contribute a portion of your refund to a Roth IRA.
+Ideally, you would want to contribute a portion of your refund to a Roth IRA.
 However, if you are unable to do so because your income is too high, you could fully fund your IRA with after-tax contributions and then convert those contributions to a Roth IRA.
-Over a 20 year period of time, you could fund over $100,000 into a Roth IRA via this conversion technique, all with after-tax dollars growing tax-free and distributing tax-free.
-You can fund your 2014 IRA or Roth IRA until April 15, 2015, so if your refund is in excess of $5,500 (or $6,500 for those over 50) you could also contribute to your 2015 IRA.
+Over a 20-year period, you could fund more than $100,000 in a Roth IRA via this conversion technique, all with after-tax dollars growing and being distributed tax-free.
+You can fund your 2017 IRA or Roth IRA until April 15, 2018; if your refund is in excess of $5,500 (or $6,500 for those over 50) you could also contribute to your 2018 IRA.

-- If you have children or grandchildren, some of the refund could be used to fund college education plans.
-For children, contributing to a separately managed fixed income account is an easy solution.
-For grandchildren, a traditional approach is to fund a 529 Plan where you can gift up to $14,000 per child (or $28,000 per child for married couples) per year.
+If you have children or grandchildren, some of your refund could be used to fund college education plans known as 529 plans.
+Those allow you to gift up to $14,000 per child (or $28,000 per child for married couples) per year.
 There are two types of 529 plans: a college savings plan and a pre-paid tuition plan.

 If you have an estate plan in place that includes an Irrevocable Life Insurance Trust (ILIT) — a life insurance policy used strategically to help pay for estate taxes and protect wealth — consider earmarking your refund for your annual premium gifting.
-This is also a good time to review whether the policy is performing as promised, whether the trustee is performing his or her duties according to law, and whether you still need the policy.
+This is also a good time to review whether the policy is performing as promised, whether the trustee is performing his or her duties according to the law, and whether you still need the policy.